elasticio/sftp-component/README.md

 * **base64Content** - (string, optional): Base64 file content

 ### Download Files
-Finds a file by criteria in the provided directory and uploads (streams) to the attachment storage
+Finds files by criteria in the provided directory and either uploads (streams) their content to the attachment storage or emits it in Base64 representation as a message.

 #### Configuration Fields
 * **Behavior** - (dropdown, required): Defines the way result objects will be emitted